carpentries/instructor-training/07-motivation.md

     1. Provide flexibility and control.
     2. Give students an opportunity to reflect.

+> ## Not Just Learners
+>
-What's missing from this list is strategies to motivate the *instructor*.
+> What's missing from this list is strategies to motivate the *instructor*.
-As we said in [the introduction](01-introduction.html), learners respond to an instructor's enthusiasm, and instructors need to care about a topic in order to keep teaching it, particularly when they are volunteers.
+> As we said in [the introduction](01-introduction.html),
+> learners respond to an instructor's enthusiasm,
+> and instructors need to care about a topic in order to keep teaching it,
+> particularly when they are volunteers.

 ## Demotivation